cchee/aquaponics/README.md

 * Grow bed drain to solid filter in the fish tank
 * Water pump in fish tank
 * Water pump needs to be placed within a filter bag to prevent large solid debris from damaging the pump
-* Use red worm in each grow tower and grow bed to promote healthy grow
+* Use red worm in each grow tower and grow bed to boost nutrient and to promote healthy grow
 ##### Pros
 * More variety of produce can be grown in this setup
 * Each tower can be taken out from maintenance without interrupting others